7.5-magnitude Earthquake Shakes North Peru - UrduPoint

 The 14-meter (45-foot) tower of a colonial-era church collapsed in the La Jalca district, also in the Amazon.

-Widespread power outages were reported, and the Civil Defense department reported two injured.
+Widespread power outages were reported and roads were cut off by rocks unearthed by the tremor.

 The deep quake was felt in almost half of the country, including coastal and Andean regions, and the capital Lima.